sp-uhh/sgmse/README.md

 ## Pretrained checkpoints

-- For the Speech Enhancement task, we provide pretrained checkpoints for the models trained on VoiceBank-DEMAND and WSJ0-CHiME3, as in the paper.
+- For the speech enhancement task, we provide pretrained checkpoints for the models trained on VoiceBank-DEMAND and WSJ0-CHiME3, as in the paper.
 They can be downloaded [here](https://drive.google.com/drive/folders/1CSnkhUSoiv3RG0xg7WEcVapyLuwDaLbe?usp=sharing).
-- For the Dereverberation task, we provide a checkpoint trained on our WSJ0-REVERB dataset.
+- For the dereverberation task, we provide a checkpoint trained on our WSJ0-REVERB dataset.
 It can be downloaded [here](https://drive.google.com/drive/folders/1082_PSEgrqoVVrNsAkSIcpLF1AAtzGwV?usp=sharing).
     - Note that this checkpoint works better with sampler settings `--N 50 --snr 0.33`.
+- For 48 kHz models, we provide pretrained checkpoints for the speech enhancement trained on EARS-WHAM and for dereverberation on EARS-Reverb.
+They can be downloaded [here](https://drive.google.com/drive/folders/1Tn6pVwjxUAy1DJ8167JCg3enuSi0hiw5?usp=sharing).

 Usage:
 - For resuming training, you can use the `--ckpt` option of `train.py`.